How to succeed with Shopify? Are there any sure-fire Shopify tips to follow?

 Remember though that your focus should not simply be on achieving more clicks but on conversion rates, so your ads should not only be attractive but also value-driven they should appeal to your kind of customer, not just to people in general.

 Have no experience creating Google ads campaigns?
 No problem.
 Follow theses tips: How to Create a Google Shopping Ad Campaign.

 There is also a very nifty new marketing channel that is really coming into its own at the moment.

 Push notifications allow you to send messages directly through your customer’s browser if they have subscribed to receive your messages.
 This means you can alert them of your products wherever they are on the web at any time of the day.
 The potential for this new channel is huge and there are a number of apps on the market that will allow you to send pushes through your Shopify store.
 Firepush, for example, provides a simple one click install that will give you the functionality to provide pushes on delivery times, special offers and abandoned cart alerts.

 Push notification apps for Shopify:

-Common wisdom has it that it’s 80% cheaper to market to existing customers, that’s why they should be the focus of a lot of your sales push.
+Common wisdom has it that it’s 80% cheaper to retarget your existing customers, that’s why they should be the focus of a lot of your sales push.
 They are also far more likely to buy from you too as you are not an “unknown entity”.
 A newsletter is a great way of keeping your customers up to date with your products and what’s new on the market.
 You can also create real added value through adding that extra touch by incorporating some content and copy that matches their general interests.
-The Shopify application Soundest is a great tool for this.

 That is just some handy hints to get you thinking about how Shopify could work for you.